Xxyumi-hub/RailsClozure/README.md

-# README
+# Clozure

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## This is an app made with Ruby on Rails + Rspec that allows users to post stores that are having closure sales as well as leave reviews on the stores

-* Ruby version
+* Ruby version - 3.0.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite
+* How to run the test suite - rspec

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment instructions:

-* ...
+Run <code>bundle install</code> and then run <code>rails server -b 0.0.0.0</code>